 Kraus, Dick, p.6.

 Is this like the ‘zipless fuck’ in Fear of Flying (which I also really hated)?
-I don’t care enough about either book to find out.
+I don’t care enough about either book to find out, so let’s just say it probably is.

 Kraus, Dick, p.74.